Re-calibrated against the latest models, every quarter

 Good engineers were never the ones who typed the fastest.

 So we hand a candidate a real problem with AI switched on, and grade the decisions they make.
-Everything else was always noise.
+Everything else was noise.

 Find the cracked ones.